nomad-nmr/nomad-docs/docs/getting-started/tips.md

 ## 3) Get on with some real users

 Once you have your own server and established connection with NOMAD client on one of your spectrometers you should already be familiar with NOMAD basics.
-Then start with a handful users on one instrument.
+Then start with a handful of users on one instrument.
 You can either add those users, groups and parameter sets in the database as you did while playing with the client and start to use submission portal straight away or let users to submit experiments through IconNMR and use **Auto-feed** function.

 ### Auto-feed {#auto-feed}